Powerlearnproject/se-day1-assignment-AllanOtieno254/README.md

 - Plays a critical role in various industries like healthcare, finance, and automation.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering.tred4redt

 List and briefly explain the phases of the Software Development Life Cycle.